zsvoboda/covid_cz/README.md

 Username is `demo@example.com`, password `demo123`.

-There are quite a few courses on GoodData University.
-You can talk to us on our Slack community if you have a question or run into issues.
-Visit University and community on [GoodData website](https://www.gooddata.com/learn/?utm_source=mediumcom&utm_medium=referral&utm_campaign=gdcn&utm_content=zd-dbd) if you need a jumpstart.
+You can reach GoodData support on their [Slack community channel](https://www.gooddata.com/slack/?utm_source=mediumcom&utm_medium=referral&utm_campaign=gdcn&utm_content=zd-dbd) if you have a question or run into issues.
+There are also useful GoodData University courses available on the [GoodData website](https://www.gooddata.com/learn/?utm_source=mediumcom&utm_medium=referral&utm_campaign=gdcn&utm_content=zd-dbd).